Exploring the Synergy of Quantitative Factors and Newsflow Representations from Large Language Models for Stock Return Prediction: Abstract

 \section{Abstract}

 In quantitative investing, return prediction supports various tasks, including stock selection, portfolio optimization, and risk management.
 Quantitative factors, such as valuation, quality, and growth, capture various characteristics of stocks.
-Unstructured financial data, like news and transcripts, has attracted growing attention, driven by recent advances in large language models (LLMs).
+Unstructured data, like news and transcripts, has attracted growing attention, driven by recent advances in large language models (LLMs).
 This paper examines effective methods for leveraging multimodal factors and newsflow in return prediction and stock selection.
 First, we introduce a fusion learning framework to learn a unified representation from factors and newsflow representations generated by an LLM.
 Within this framework, we compare three methods of different architectural complexities: representation combination, representation summation, and attentive representations.
-Next, building on empirical observations from fusion learning, we explore the mixture model that adaptively combines predictions made by single modalities and their fusion.
-To mitigate the training instability observed in the mixture model, we introduce a decoupled training approach with theoretical insights.
-Finally, our experiments on real investment universes reveal: (1) Within fusion learning, the representation combination method, despite its relatively low architectural complexity, generally outperforms the other fusion methods.
-This suggests that, in noisy financial environments, effective fusion can be achieved by employing simple model architectures that operate across the set of modality-specific representations.
-(2) The mixture model achieves comparable or superior performance relative to fusion learning, depending on investment universes.
-Its enhanced adaptability can be particularly beneficial in universes where the relative predictive relevance of news and factors is likely more variable.
-(3) Fine-tuning the LLM during the training of these multimodal models does not consistently benefit performance; its impact varies across investment universes, potentially reflecting differences in market efficiency and characteristics.
+Next, building on the limitation of fusion learning observed in empirical comparison, we explore the mixture model that adaptively combines predictions made by single modalities and their fusion.
+To mitigate the training instability of the mixture model, we introduce a decoupled training approach with theoretical insights.
+Finally, our experiments on real investment universes reveal: (1) Within fusion learning, the representation combination method, despite its relatively low architectural complexity, generally outperforms other fusion methods.
+The relative performance of fusion methods varies across universes, suggesting that the predictive relevance of data, particularly news, may differ across markets.
+(2) The mixture model appears relatively robust and balanced across universes and portfolios, delivering comparable or superior performance.
+Its enhanced adaptability can be beneficial in settings where the predictive relevance of factors and news is likely more variable.
+(3) Fine-tuning the LLM during the training of these multimodal models does not consistently benefit performance; its impact varies across universes, potentially reflecting differences in market efficiency and data characteristics.